How to Get the Right Wakesurf Board for you.

 Generally, there are 3 types of wakesurf board: skim, surf and hybrid.
 The type of wakesurf board you choose will let you be able to do tricks, surf or both.

 Surf style boards are the easiest to learn on because they tend to be very stable and buoyant.
 Beginners will find it easier to learn on this type of board while advanced surfers will love and enjoy its manageability and high-speed style surfing.
 Advanced riders will like the ability to make huge slashes and get lots of air for ollies and aerials.
-Below you will find some suggestions based on the skill level of riders.

 - Hyperlite Broadcast